Estimated reading time: 7 minutes

 As I walked and prayed, God showed me the truth: I saw that Erin and Murphy were simply tired.
 They weren’t trying to disrespect me.
-And then, armed with God’s truth, my heart opened up.
+And then, armed with God’s truth, my heart opened up — I wanted to resolve the conflict between us.
 As the three of us walked, I asked if we could talk about what had happened at that fork in the path.

 Erin talked about how she felt misunderstood and misjudged — her own set of buttons.
 Murphy felt controlled and abandoned.
 It crushed me to think that my own daughter felt abandoned by me, her father.